CheeYuTan/FraudDetection_GraphFrames/README.md

 - **You can use single-machine computation for graphs** - Your graph fits in memory on one machine
 - **You need a graph database with fast queries and updates** - Think "OLTP" (transactional processing)
 - **You need advanced or less common algorithms** - GraphFrames doesn't support specialized algorithms
-- **You need real-time graph updates** - GraphFrames is batch-oriented
-- **You require graph-specific query languages** - e.g., Cypher, Gremlin

-### 🎯 Target Customers:

-Organizations with graph use cases and with **experienced data scientists or developers** who can leverage distributed computing for large-scale graph analytics.

 ### ⚡ Databricks Optimizations: